-Once you have chosen the blade for the task, set the depth to 0.25 inches below the stock you are cutting.
-This ensures you get a clean line and a smooth exit from the material.
+Once you have chosen the right blade for the task, set its depth to about 0.25 inches below the bottom of the stock you are cutting.
+This will ensure the blade exits the material smoothly and you get a clean cut.

 6. Line Up the Saw

-Plug the saw in or attach the battery.
-Rest the base plate with the front of the blade lined up to your pencil or chalk line marker.
-At this stage, you should not engage the motor, but make sure to lift the blade guard.
+Plug the saw in or attach its battery.
+Place the saw so the base plate is on the surface of the material, with the front of the blade lined up to the cutting line you marked.
+Don’t engage the motor yet but be sure to lift the blade guard out of the way.

 7. Power Up

-The blade should not be touching the workpiece, but the base plate should.
-Press the trigger and wait for the blade to reach optimum speed.
-Now ease the saw forward, maintaining steady pressure.
+At this point, the blade should not be touching the workpiece but the base plate should.
+Press the trigger and wait for the blade to reach its optimal speed.
+Then, ease the saw forward slowly, applying consistent pressure.

-Let the saw blade do its thing.
-Don’t force it because this puts a strain on the motor and causes you to splinter the material.
-It could also increase the chances of a kickback occurring as the saw struggles to cut the material.
-Try and keep the blade on the scrap side of the cutting line as you work your way through the cut.
+Let the saw move at a speed it can handle.
+Don’t force it as this will place a strain on the motor and make the saw likelier to splinter the material.
+It might also increase the chances of a kickback occurring as the blade can’t move smoothly.
+Try to keep the blade on the scrap side of the cutting line you move it, so you don’t accidentally remove too much.

 9. Power Off

-When you reach the end, release the trigger and allow the blade to come to a complete stop.
-Unplug the saw and get to work sweeping away any debris.
-You can use the vacuum to extract the finer sawdust.
-Now remove your goggles and face mask to examine the quality of your work.
+When you reach the end of your cutting, release the trigger and allow the blade to come to a complete stop.
+Unplug the saw or remove its battery and sweep away any debris with your dustpan and brush.
+If you are indoors, you can use a vacuum to capture the finer sawdust.
+You can now remove your goggles and face mask to check your cut.

 Circular Saw Tips